 The Resource and Support Center, in partnership with Counseling Services, helps students connect with a variety of campus and community resources to help them succeed inside and outside of the classroom.
 Students who are struggling with a financial emergency can meet with their assigned counselor to see if they maybe be eligible for emergency assistance funds.

-The center on-campus hours are Monday - Thursday 9 AM to 2 PM.
+The center on-campus hours are Monday and Tuesday 9 AM to 6 PM, Wednesday and Thursday 9am to 4:30pm, and Friday 9 AM to 1 PM.
 Watch the Wood Duck Weekly for updates on workshops, If you need assistance at another time or have any questions, please email ResourceCenter@century.edu so we can assist you.

 Watch the Wood Duck Weekly for updates on workshops, Mobile Market and other events through-out the semester.